CHORUS-TRE/workbench-operator/README.md

 # workbench-operator

-Operator for workbenches
+Operator for workbenches.

 ## Description

 The goal is to delegate the hard work of wiring the Xpra server and their applications, as well as the volumes to a controller.

+A Workbench is composed of:

+- A Deployment + ReplicaSet + Pod for the Xpra server
+- A Service handling the HTTP endpoint, and X11 Socket, of Xpra.
+- Many Pods, one for each app.
+An App being a UI application, it will come and go.

 ### TODO

+- Handling whole lifecycle when the user stops the Server from within;
-- Allow deploying applications
+- Allow deploying applications as Pods;
-- Report various information in the /status
+- Report various information in the /status for the applications;
 - etc.

 ## Getting Started